Skip to main content

 content block

-Interpreters help make sure that you understand what is happening in court and that the judge, lawyers, and others understand you.
+Interpreters help you understand what is happening in court and help the judge, lawyers, and others understand you during your hearing.
+They may not be able to help with private conversations or paperwork outside the courtroom.

 Courts provide qualified or certified interpreters for people who: